nus-cs2103-AY2021S2/tp/docs/team/chewwh09.md

       , [\#93](https://github.com/AY2021S2-CS2103T-W10-2/tp/pull/93)
       , [\#101](https://github.com/AY2021S2-CS2103T-W10-2/tp/pull/101)
     * Reported bugs and suggestions for other teams in the class:
-      * Reported bugs and suggestions for other teams in the class:
         * Reported W14-1 [12 bugs](https://github.com/chewwh09/ped/issues)